Environmental Protection Agency

 Plastic pollution is a growing problem in the world.
 By 2050 it is estimated that, by weight, there is going to be more plastic than fish in the world.
 And, in recent years it has also started to make its way into the food-chain.
 Whales are known to have eaten plastic bags, so too have Sea Turtles.
 Whilst, fish have succumbed to eating polyethyelene microplastics.
 However, in recent years a new problem has come to the attention of the public: Plastic Straws.
 They are known to have caused the drowning of turtles as they get stuck in their nostrils.
 This is needless and inhumane.
 Especially when an easy alternative is already readily available worldwide.
 Paper straws do exactly the same, except when they have been used they biodegrade.
 McDonalds, one of the largest Transnational Corporations in every country is one of the front-runners in their production of plastic straws, if they can stop, why can't many others follow their lead?!
 When we, as a nation, signed up to the UN Sustainable Development Goals we pledged to help life under water- this could be one of the biggest steps in helping us achieve this.
 Please sign...#PlasticStrawsSuck

 Having always been an advocate for the environment, I was horrified when EPA head Scott Pruitt reversed protections for Alaska’s Bristol Bay, one of the world’s largest salmon fisheries, to allow for the construction of a massive mine in the heart of the bay.
 The Pebble Mine would be irreversible and catastrophic for Bristol Bay and its salmon.
 Join me in standing up for this natural treasure by demanding that the EPA protect Bristol Bay.
 Bristol Bay is home to the world’s most valuable wild salmon fishery in the world – half of the world’s sockeye salmon catch comes from here alone.
 The bay generates over 14,000 jobs and and close to half a billion dollars of revenue for the area and the salmon support thousands of Alaskan Native people who have depended on the fish for centuries.
 This proposed large scale mine would be the largest and most destructive open pit mine in North America.
 It would be at least 1/3 mile deep, over 12 square miles wide, and generate a massive 23 billion tons of toxic mining waste that would have to be contained by a series of dams.
 We can stop this irreversible catastrophe from happening.
-Sign this petition and continue to voice your disapproval of the Pebble Mine in Bristol Bay.
+Sign this petition and we will send it to the EPA and Alaska Governor Mike Donleavy stating that we are against the Pebble Mine and continue to voice your disapproval of the Pebble Mine in Bristol Bay by sharing this petition so our voices can be heard and cannot be ignored.

 Labeling for Dicamba top applications: XtendiMax, FeXapan and Engenia is set to expire!